kiendaotac/lumen-installer/.github/CONTRIBUTING.md

 # Contribution Guide

-The Laravel contributing guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+The Lumen contributing guide can be found in the [Lumen documentation](https://lumen.laravel.com/docs/).